Return On Invested Capital: How Companies Turn Capital into Profits

 Since ROIC is expressed as a percentage, it’s easy to use when comparing companies, or evaluating a company’s profitability over time.

 For companies trying to raise money from investors, ROIC is a critical metric.
 It acts as proof that management knows how to handle money wisely and grow the business.
+(See our guide on analyzing a company's financial strength).

 Here’s a quick look at how you calculate ROIC: